 Evaluation Intelligence

-While an accurate analysis of catalytic converters is best done in a laboratory, you might have heard of another method.
-The XRF gun is a handheld device that can determine if Platinum Group Metals (PGMs) are present in converters and offer an approximate concentration.
+While an accurate analysis of catalytic converters is best done in a laboratory, there are other, more portable, options.
+The XRF gun is a handheld device that can determine if platinum group metals (PGMs) are present in converters and identify approximately their concentrations..

 However, compared to its benchtop counterpart, the XRF gun doesn’t deliver an accurate reading of your material.
-If you’re wondering why that is, we asked our laboratory manager, Alex Benoit, to peel away the mystery and show you why the two instruments offer very different results.
+To find out why that is, we asked our laboratory manager, Alex Benoit, to peel back the layers and explain why the two instruments offer very different results.
 Check out our video below or keep reading.

 What is XRF Benchtop and Why do Processors Use It?